Alex-450/Portfolio-Site-in-React/README.md

 ## Instructions

-In order to run the project, clone the repository and run `yarn run dev` from the project directory.
+In order to run the project, clone the repository and run `npm run dev` from the project directory.
 This will open the app in development mode.